 Hashomer Organization: Historical Background

-Hashomer Organization: The Thefts Just Won’t Stop
+Hashomer Organization: The Thefts Won’t stop

-Hashomer Organization: The Second Wave of Jewish Immigration and the ‘Bar Giora’ Organization
+The Second Wave of Jewish Immigration

-Many of them turned to the Zionist movement after despairing of the chances of a revolution in Russia; Some were forced to flee Eastern Europe after participating in the armed defense of Jewish communities in pogroms; While others belonged from the beginning to Zionist workers’ movements, the largest of which was the Poalei Zion party.
-The vision of the Poalei Zion party was based on the assumptions that the resurrection of the Jewish people should come from a broad class of workers, that the state of the Jewish people could be established only in the Land of Israel, and that a utopian socialist society could be established.
-Broad education open to all.
+Many of them turned to the Zionist movement after despairing of the chances of a revolution in Russia; Some were forced to flee Eastern Europe after participating in the armed defense of Jewish communities in pogroms, While others belonged from the beginning to Zionist workers’ movements, the largest of which was the Poalei Zion party.
+The vision of the Poalei Zion party was based on the assumptions that the resurrection of the Jewish people should come from a broad class of workers, that the state of the Jewish people could be established only in the Land of Israel, and that a utopian socialist society could be found.
+A broad education is open to all.
 The party’s activists who immigrated to Israel continued to operate within its institutions, which included the publication of the “Ahdut” newspaper, annual meetings, and various struggles.

 The Establishment of “Hashomer” and the First Years